PeterXRiber/Etch-A-Sketch/README.md

 - As the first project in TOP that does not hold your hand, it is expected to google a lot for certain parts of the programs functionality.
 Don't create the wheel.
-- Still, it is allowed to google smaller parts, NOT THE SOLUTION!
+- Still, it is allowed to google smaller parts, NOT THE COMPLETE SOLUTION!
 - Remember to use pseudo-code to understand a difficult problem and have fun!
 It is just an experiment :)